rocket-pool/docs.rocketpool.net/docs/en/node-staking/cli-intro.md

 Are you sure you want to send 0.000100 eth to <node wallet address>?
 This action cannot be undone! [y/n]
 ```

-The Smartnode stack will automatically check to make sure that the `nonce` you have provided is valid (it refers to a pending transaction) before sending it and wasting your gas accidentally.
+The Smart Node stack will automatically check to make sure that the `nonce` you have provided is valid (it refers to a pending transaction) before sending it and wasting your gas accidentally.
 If not, it will return an error message.
 Otherwise, it will go through and provide you with the transaction details so you can monitor it to confirm that it did, in fact, overwrite your old stuck transaction.